What Goes into Making Crystal Meth?

 According to the DEA and NIDA, the most common ingredients used to produce methamphetamine in meth labs include:

-- Ephedrine/pseudoephedrine: These ingredients are found in various cold medications and in some diet aids.
+- Ephedrine/pseudoephedrine: These ingredients are found in various cold medications.
 These substances have obvious medicinal uses; however, in very large quantities, they have detrimental effects.
 They can lead to cardiovascular problems and respiratory issues, and can affect the central nervous system (the brain and spinal cord).

 Other ingredients in crystal meth may include alcohol from various sources, batteries, benzene, chloroform, ether, Freon, energy boosters or energy drinks, and gasoline.